BradleyBravender/RPi-WiFi-RC-Car/README.md

 Currently, the keys used are as follows:

-'l' for left /n
+'l' for left.
+'s' for straight.
-'r' for right
+'r' for right.

-'f' for forward
+'f' for forward.
-'b' for backward
+'b' for backward.

-'s' to stop both motors
+'h' to halt (stop) both motors.
-'e' to exit the script
+'e' to exit the script and clean up the GPIO pins